reisir/tools/README.md

 ## Modifications

-Modifications I've made to plugins / themes that might be useful to other people
+Modifications and fixes I've made to plugins / themes that might be useful to other people.

-### Editor plugin changes
+### Only allow Editor plugin for super users

 The [Editor plugin by TwelveTone](https://www.twelvetone.tv/docs/developer-tools/grav-plugins/grav-editor-plugin) is powerful and borderline required if you're going to be customizing your theme and stuff.
 Unfortunately it just lets any user on your site edit any file, including .php files (the admin plugin included).
 These three lines of code fix that by only allowing admins to use the plugin.